 Python is an interpreted general-purpose programming language.
-Thanks to the huge number of libraries, frameworks, and other tools, it allows solving a wide variety of tasks.
+Thanks to the huge number of libraries, python web frameworks, and other tools, it allows solving a wide variety of tasks.
 In addition, this programming language is amongst the easiest to start studying because its code constructs and constructions are close to natural English.
-Therefore, it is not surprising that many web developers prefer Python to other languages to get a guarantee that the code they create will be extremely readable.
+Therefore, it is not surprising that many web developers prefer Python web frameworks to other languages to get a guarantee that the code they create will be extremely readable.

 However, Python itself was not designed specifically for web development from the start.
-That is why to create a website or a web application you must use one of the numerous web frameworks.
-In this article, we will discuss the most popular web frameworks for Python that would be in demand in 2018.
+That is why to create a website or a web application you must use one of the numerous python web frameworks.
+In this article, we will discuss the most popular web frameworks for Python web development that would be in demand in 2018.

 Our Python frameworks list is opened with Django.
 In fact, it is exactly thanks to this framework that several hundred truly successful projects were created and Python is amongst the programming languages most used for web development.
 The list of these services includes such world-famous resources and web applications as Instagram, Mozilla Firefox, National Geographic, Pinterest, NASA, etc.

 That is why for most developers who actively practice Python in their projects, Django is the only development environment truly worthy of mention.
 In particular, Django CMS was chosen as a base for many websites due to the array of features: